Mack Sennett: Independent production

 In 1917, Sennett gave up the Keystone trademark and organized his own company, Mack Sennett Comedies Corporation.
-Sennett's bosses retained the Keystone trademark and produced a cheap series of comedy shorts that were "Keystones" in name only: they were unsuccessful, and Sennett had no connection with them.
+Sennett's bosses retained the Keystone trademark and produced a cheap series of comedy shorts that proved unsuccessful.
 Sennett went on to produce more ambitious comedy short films and a few feature-length films.
-During the 1920s his short subjects were in much demand; they featured stars such as Louise Fazenda, Billy Bevan, Andy Clyde, Harry Gribbon, Vernon Dent, Alice Day, Ralph Graves, Charlie Murray, and Harry Langdon.
-He produced several features with his brightest stars such as Ben Turpin and Mabel Normand.

-Many of Sennett's films of the early 1920s were inherited by Warner Bros.
-Studio.
-Warner Bros. merged with the original distributor, First National, and added music and commentary to several of these short subjects.
-Unfortunately, many of the films of this period physically deteriorated to the point of destruction, due to inadequate storage.
-As a result, many of Sennett's films from his most productive and creative period no longer exist.
+Many of Sennett's films of the early 1920s were inherited by Warner Bros. after Warner had merged with the original distributor, First National.
+Warner added music and commentary to several of these short subjects, and the new versions were released to theaters between 1939 and 1945.
+Many of Sennett's First National films physically deteriorated due to inadequate storage.
+Hence, many of Sennett's films from his most productive and creative period no longer exist.

 Move to Pathé Exchange

 In the mid-1920s, Sennett moved to Pathé Exchange distribution.
-Pathé had a huge market share, but made bad corporate decisions, such as attempting to sell too many comedies at once, including those of Sennett's main competitor, Hal Roach.
-In 1927, Hollywood's two most successful studios, Metro-Goldwyn-Mayer and Paramount Pictures, took note of the profits being made by smaller companies such as Pathé Exchange and Educational Pictures.
-MGM and Paramount resumed the production and distribution of short subjects.
-Hal Roach signed with MGM, but Mack Sennett remained with Pathé Exchange even during hard times, which were brought on by the competition.
-Hundreds of other independent exhibitors and movie houses of this period had switched from Pathé to the new MGM or Paramount films and short subjects.
+In 1927, Hollywood's two most successful studios, Metro-Goldwyn-Mayer and Paramount Pictures, took note of the profits being made by smaller companies such as Pathé Exchange and Earle Hammons's Educational Pictures.
+MGM took over the Hal Roach comedy shorts from Pathé, and Paramount reactivated its short subjects.
+Hundreds of other independent exhibitors and moviehouses switched from Pathé to the new MGM or Paramount shorts.
+Sennett fulfilled his contract to deliver silent comedies to Pathé through 1929 (these, like the Smith Family comedies, had already been completed before Sennett temporarily shut down his studio), but he began making sound films for Educational in late 1928.